 A Devar Torah by Ben Eaton

-Parshat Shofetim commands us: "Justice, justice, shall you pursue, that you may live and possess the land the Lord, your G‑d, is giving you."
-The commandment doesn't guarantee that we will live to see justice — but we must pursue it nonetheless.
-Today's parsha, however, calls us to consider something rather more troubling: the modern political concept of "the right side of history."
+It suggests that if we strive for what is right, then even with the many setbacks along the way, justice will prevail.
+Parshat Shofetim (Devarim, Ch16v20) commands us "Justice, justice, shall you pursue, that you may live and possess the land the Lord, your G-d, is giving you".
+The commandment doesn't guarantee that we will live to see justice, but we must pursue it nonetheless.

-Consider, for a moment, the level of hubris required to believe you stand on "the right side of history."
-The idea that you can see the ultimate consequences of your actions — to the point that you can be sure history will judge you favourably.
-To be so full of your own ego that you think this even matters.
+However, that doesn't really relate to today's parsha.
+Rather, I want to talk about the pernicious (nay, perverse) alternative available to the modern political activist: "the right side of history".
+This is the belief, borne of a moral certitude, that history will judge your actions to be correct - that in the end, you will be proven right.
+Consider, for a moment, the level of hubris required to sustain this belief.
+The idea that you can see the ultimate consequences of your actions, to the point that you can be sure the end will justify the means and history will judge you favourably.
+To be so full of your own ego, that you think this even matters.

 We are Birmingham Progressive Synagogue.
 The very notion of being "progressive" is predicated on the assumption that we can always improve things, but we don't know how until the opportunity arises or new ideas come about.
 What's considered "progressive" today may not be thought of that way tomorrow.
-Judging the past by today's fashions is a great way to repeat mistakes.
-If we were truly certain of the past, present, and future, there would be no need for progress.
+Judging the past on today's fashions is a great way to repeat mistakes.
+If we were truly certain of the past, present, and future then there would be no need for progress.

-"I do not walk around my house thinking about my legacy… what a pompous way to live your life.
+The Jewish response to phrases like "the right side of history" is well summed up in the words of JK Rowling.
+When asked if she was concerned about how expressing her beliefs would affect her legacy, she said: "I do not walk around my house, thinking about my legacy...what a pompous way to live your life walking around thinking, 'What will my legacy be?'
 Whatever, I'll be dead.
 I care about now.
 I care about the living."

-There is a Talmudic precedent for this attitude.
+There is a Talmudic precedent for this.
 When Rabbi Yochanan ben Zakai lay on his deathbed, he wept.
-When his disciples asked why, he replied: "I see two paths before me… and I do not know down which path they will lead me.
-Should I not weep?"
-Why did he wait until his deathbed to question the trajectory of his life?
-One explanation is that instead of constantly asking "Where am I headed?", Rabbi Yochanan asked: "What does G‑d want from me at this moment?"
+When his disciples inquired why he was crying, Rabbi Yochanan replied: "I see two paths before me…and I do not know down which path they will lead me.
+Should I not weep?".
+This episode evokes the question, why did he wait until he lay upon his deathbed to question the trajectory of his life?
+One explanation is that instead of constantly asking himself, "Where am I headed?", Rabbi Yochanan asked, "What does G-d want from me at this moment?"

 This is an attitude shared with Moses.
-He is not lecturing us through the whole of Devarim because he wants to be remembered well — he is doing it because he doesn't want us to go astray.
-He knows he will be leaving us before we enter The Promised Land, and he knows we've messed up in the past, so he wants to prepare us for what is to come after he has gone.
+He's not lecturing us for the whole of Devarim because he wants us to remember him well - he's doing it because he doesn't want us to go astray.
+He knows he will be leaving us before we enter The Promised Land and he knows we've messed up in the past, so he wants to prepare us for what is to come after he has gone - an essential part of which is reminding us how we got here.

 The Commandment to Remember

-On Shabbat we cease from work, light candles, and make Kiddush — every week, so that we do not forget.
-Every Pesach we remove leaven, eat matzah, and retell the Exodus.
+It's an active instruction - that means we have to do something to remember.
+To constantly remind ourselves of the commandments.
+On Shabbat we cease from work, light candles, and make Kiddush - we do this every week so that we do not forget.
+Every Pesach we remember the Exodus from Egypt by removing leaven from our houses, eating matzah, and retelling the story of how G-d freed us from slavery.
 Every Sukkot we build a Sukkah to remember how we lived in booths in the wilderness.
-We say Shema every day.
-We wear a Talit when we pray.
+We say Shema every day so that we remember the commandments and that we are G-d's chosen people.
+We wear a Talit when we pray so that the fringed corners will remind us of the commandments.
 Remembering is not left to chance in the Torah.

-We also remember the tragedies that have befallen our people — the destruction of the Temple, the centuries of pogroms that culminated in the Holocaust, the 1,139 people murdered in the Simchat Torah pogrom, and the hostages still held in Gaza.
-We do this because human beings are very good at forgetting things that are inconvenient or cause us to question our own actions.
+We also remember the tragedies that have befallen our people.
+In 3 days, we remember the destruction of the Temple.
+We remember the centuries of pogroms that culminated in the Holocaust.
+More recently we remember the 1139 people murdered in the Simchat Torah pogrom.
+And we remember the 115 hostages still held in Gaza, including Karina Ariev.
+We do this because human beings are very good at forgetting things that are inconvenient or cause us to question our actions or the actions of others.

 The Deconstruction of Falling Stars

-In 1945, Winston Churchill was — to use Thomas Carlyle's theory — a great man.
-In 2002, 37 years after his death, he was voted the greatest Briton of all time in a BBC poll.
-Then came what screenwriter Joe Straczynski called "The Deconstruction of Falling Stars" — the idea that no matter how righteous the deeds of your life, before long some iconoclast will appear and trash your legacy.
+In 1945 there was very little doubt, that Winston Churchill was, to use Thomas Carlyle's theory of history, a great man.
+That without his leadership from the outbreak of war, the Allies would have lost.
+This was an opinion that held for at least 57 years after the end of the War.
+In 2002, 37 years after his death, Churchill was voted the greatest Briton of all time in a nationwide BBC poll.
+Then came, to borrow an expression from Hollywood screenwriter Joe Straczynski, "The Deconstruction of Falling Stars".
+This was the title of an episode of Straczynski's magnum opus, Babylon 5 (itself a compelling argument in favour of the great man theory and the obligatory sci-fi reference in this D'var Torah), that highlighted no matter how good or righteous the deeds of your life – before long, some iconoclast will appear and trash your legacy.

-Less than 15 years after being voted the greatest Briton of all time, Churchill was accused of responsibility for the Bengal famine of 1943 — a contextless allegation.
-During the 2020 protests, his statue was defaced, while quietly ignoring the fact that Churchill saved the world from a tyranny which would have done far worse to those of us who didn't meet the Aryan ideal.
-He may not have been a saint, but the world is undoubtedly a better place because of him.
+In the case of Churchill, less than 15 years after being voted the greatest Briton of all time, he was accused by some journalists and historians of being responsible for the Bengal famine of 1943 in which nearly 4 million people died, a nonsensical allegation devoid of context.
+During the Black Lives Matter protests of 2020, his statue was defaced with graffiti accusing him of racism, while quietly ignoring the fact that Churchill saved the world from a tyranny which – as we know all too well - would have done far worse to those of us that didn't meet the Aryan ideal, than a few "microaggressions".
+He may not have been a saint but the world is undoubtedly a better place because of him.

 Shabbat Shalom